Automox Remote Tools with Splashtop – Full User Guide

 - Automox Resolve powered by Splashtop

-The tier determines which Remote Control features are available during a session.
+The tier determines which Remote Tools features are available.

-Shows whether the device is ready for Remote Control by indicating:
+Status — Shows whether the device is ready for Remote Tools sessions by indicating:

 - Whether the Splashtop Streamer is installed